Psychology courses at the University of Lincoln are accredited by the British Psychological Society.

-Basic Maths and English, and some experience of project work involving the collection and analysis of data.
+Some experience of project work involving the collection and analysis of data.

 If you would like further information about entry requirements, or would like to discuss whether the qualifications you are currently studying are acceptable, please contact the Admissions team on 01522 886097, or email email@example.com.